rextsears/track-track/README.md

 ## User Stories

 ### Current / MVP
-    - As a user, I want the ability to 'log in' to the app to only see my information.
     - As a user, I want the ability to be the only user to see my personal music information and have the information otherwise kept private.
     - As a user, I want the ability to have other users leave comments and ratings about individual tracks in my music collection.
-    - As a user, I want the ability to interact with the application and database in a manner that is user friendly and familiar to the look and feel of other apps I use regularly.

 ### Ice Box
+    - As a user, I want the application to automatically display a YouTube video for a song on the Track Detail page, if a YouTube link is entered in the Link field.
     - As a user, I want the application to have an inviting, fun, music-themed design.

 ### Completed